letelescope/ascom-flat-panel/README.md

 ``` sh
 RESULT:BRIGHTNESS_SET@1024
 ```
-In parrallel, if it is connected to the board, the light panel should have been turned on.
+In parallel, if it is connected to the board, the light panel should have been turned on.
 Feel free to change the value (number after the '@') to adjust the brightness.
-Max allowed value is 2043 and min value is 0.
+Max allowed value is 2047 and min value is 0.

 Use ```COMMAND:BRIGHTNESS_RESET``` to switch off the panel.